NullMeDev/Noxhime/README.md

 ## Commands

 Noxhime Bot provides a comprehensive set of commands for Discord interaction and server management.
-Regular commands are available to everyone, while sensitive operations require BioLock v2 authentication.
+All commands are now available to everyone.

 See the complete [Command Reference](docs/commands.md) for a detailed list of:
-- Discord commands available to all users
+- Discord commands
-- BioLock-protected commands requiring authentication
 - Whitelist management commands (requires Discord admin permissions)
 - Server-side management commands
 - API endpoints (can be restricted via IP/Port whitelisting)